-Chicago’s Mercy Home for Boys & Girls began in 1887 in temporary quarters located above a Catholic library on LaSalle Street, in the shadows of the Board of Trade Building.
+In response to a dramatic rise in the number of wayward and homeless boys in Chicago’s streets, Fr.
+Louis Campbell, a Catholic priest, opens a home in temporary quarters above a library on LaSalle Street, in the shadows of the Chicago Board of Trade Building.
 Fr.
-Louis Campbell, a Chicago priest, originally named the home St. Paul’s Home for Working Boys.
-Later that year, the facility was incorporated as a distinct organization within the Catholic Archdiocese of Chicago and renamed the Mission of Our Lady of Mercy.
+Campbell originally names the home St. Paul’s Home for Working Boys.
+Later that same year, the facility is incorporated as a distinct organization within the Catholic Archdiocese of Chicago and renamed it the Mission of Our Lady of Mercy.